hazechatos/audio-transcriber/README.md

-# Attorney AI Assistant: An Audio Transcription Tool for Attorneys and Notaries Writing Reports
+# Attorney AI Assistant: An Audio Transcription Tool for Attorneys and Notaries

-**This project was made as part of a Mistral contest.*
+*Created as part of a Mistral community contest.*

-This agent transcribes audio in multiple languages and formats the text to produce reports.
+**Attorney AI Assistant** is a multilingual audio-to-text tool designed to help attorneys and notaries quickly turn recorded statements into clear, structured reports.
+It supports common mobile-recorded audio formats and produces clean, professionally formatted text suitable for legal documentation.

-It was developed in collaboration with notary professionals who needed a convenient, self-hosted solution to transcribe on-the-go audio statements—typically recorded on a phone—and format them into clean, concise documents.
+The project was developed in collaboration with notary professionals who needed a fast, reliable way to transcribe on-the-go audio—typically captured on a phone—without sacrificing accuracy or confidentiality.

+For ease of use, this repository integrates with LLM API providers (Mistral and OpenAI supported).
+However, the intended deployment is fully self-hosted, running locally with open-source models such as Voxtral and Mistral to ensure complete data privacy for legal practitioners.

 ## Features

 - Supports multiple audio formats: .mp3, .mp4, .mpeg, .mpga, .m4a, .wav, .webm
 - Supports 2 languages: English and French.
 - Formats transcribed text into a professional document, in different tones.
+- Export to
 ## Dev Setup

 ### Prerequisites